sciactive/pnotify/README.md

 * The default width was raised from 300px to 360px.
 * The NonBlock module was spun off into its own project, [NonBlock.js](https://github.com/sciactive/nonblockjs).
 Now the module's just there to add a class for you and has been deprecated.
 You can use `addClass` instead.
 * It's not possible to show closer/sticker buttons when the notice is nonblocking anymore.
+* The history module can no longer make a dropdown with reshow functions.
+But hey, it's smaller now.
 * There is a Compat module available to allow you to run PNotify 3 code with PNotify 4.

 ## Running PNotify 3 Code with the Compat Module